stbmilu/wscw/README.md

 4.cs_results_analysis.py ---> analysis the crowdsourcing reports<br>

 ## Final Data
-The raw data and final results has been convert to csv file.
+The raw data and final results has been convert to csv file.<br>
-For the 120 data in crowdsourcing, the address is wscw/Final_results/crowdsourcing_results/emotion_dataset.csv For the crowdsourcing analysis, the address is wscw/Final_results/crowdsourcing_results/crowdsourcing_analysis.csv For the crowdsourcing report, the one used in analysis and report is f1558973_full_report_updated.csv If you want the Mongodb database and collections.
-Open database file
+For the 120 data in crowdsourcing, the address is wscw/Final_results/crowdsourcing_results/emotion_dataset.csv<br>
+For the crowdsourcing analysis, the address is wscw/Final_results/crowdsourcing_results/crowdsourcing_analysis.csv<br>
+For the crowdsourcing report, the one used in analysis and report is f1558973_full_report_updated.csv<br>
+If you want the Mongodb database and collections.
+Open database file<br>